ryantd42/NY-Legislative-Git/2023/A4085A-2023/bill.md

  another person; or
-  4. In the course of and in furtherance of the commission or  attempted commission  of  a felony or of immediate flight therefrom, he OR SHE, or another participant if there be any, causes serious physical injury to a person other than one of the participants; OR
+  4. In the course of and in furtherance of the commission or  attempted commission  of  a felony or of immediate flight therefrom, he OR SHE, or
-  5. WITH INTENT TO CAUSE SERIOUS PHYSICAL INJURY TO A  FIRST  RESPONDER AS DEFINED IN SECTION THREE THOUSAND ONE OF THE PUBLIC HEALTH LAW, HE OR SHE  CAUSES  SUCH  INJURY TO SUCH FIRST RESPONDER BY EXPOSING SUCH FIRST

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08606-01-3
+  LBD08606-02-3
- A. 4085  2
+ A. 4085--A  2

+ another participant if there be any, causes serious physical injury to a person other than one of the participants; OR
- RESPONDER TO FENTANYL, A FENTANYL DERIVATIVE  OR  AN  OPIATE  CONTAINING FENTANYL  OR  A  FENTANYL  DERIVATIVE  BY  ANY MEANS, INCLUDING, BUT NOT LIMITED TO, THROWING OR TOSSING AT OR  INJECTING  SUCH  FIRST  RESPONDER WITH ANY SUCH SUBSTANCE.
+  5. WITH  INTENT TO CAUSE SERIOUS PHYSICAL INJURY TO A FIRST RESPONDER AS DEFINED IN SECTION THREE THOUSAND ONE OF THE PUBLIC HEALTH LAW, OR  A CORRECTION OFFICER, HE OR SHE CAUSES SUCH INJURY TO SUCH FIRST RESPONDER OR  CORRECTION  OFFICER  BY  EXPOSING SUCH FIRST RESPONDER OR CORRECTION OFFICER TO FENTANYL, A  FENTANYL  DERIVATIVE  OR  AN  OPIATE  CONTAINING FENTANYL  OR  A  FENTANYL  DERIVATIVE  BY  ANY MEANS, INCLUDING, BUT NOT LIMITED TO, THROWING OR TOSSING AT OR INJECTING SUCH FIRST RESPONDER  OR CORRECTION OFFICER WITH ANY SUCH SUBSTANCE.
   Assault in the first degree is a class B felony.
   § 2.
 This act shall take effect on the first of November next succeed- ing  the  date  upon which it shall have become a law and shall apply to